-Kittens have specific nutritional needs for growth and development that can’t be fulfilled with adult or senior cat food (or dog or human food for that matter).
+Kittens have specific nutritional needs for growth and development that you can’t fulfill with adult or senior cat food (or dog or human food for that matter).

-While it is possible to feed them raw food, it’s not recommended by vets or vet nutritionists because of bacteria risks, the amount of work required on your part, and the serious consequences of doing it wrong.
+While it is possible to feed them raw food, vets and vet nutritionists don’t recommend it because of bacteria risks, the amount of work required on your part, and the serious consequences of doing it wrong.

 It’s not realistic for most people to take on that extra work when complete and balanced diets are available using dry kibble and wet canned food.

 Deciding About Raw Diets

 Now that you’ve read all this information, you might be hesitant to feed raw cat food.